CREESTL/NanoTrade/docs/contracts/Benture.md

 function getDistributions(address admin) external view returns (uint256[])
 ```

-Returns the list of IDs of all distributions the admin has ever announced
+Returns the list of IDs of all distributions the admin has ever started